Man charged over abduction of 4-year-old Cleo Smith – KION546

 Man charged over abduction of 4-year-old Cleo Smith

-Police in Western Australia have charged a 36-year-old man with “forcibly taking a child under 16” in relation to the disappearance of 4-year-old Cleo Smith on 16 October.
+Police in Western Australia have charged a 36-year-old man in relation to the disappearance of 4-year-old Cleo Smith, who went missing from a campsite on October 16 and was finally found this week after a highly publicized search.

-In a statement, police said man had been charged with “various offenses” in relation to the disappearance of Smith, who was found Wednesday morning, 18 days after her family first reported her missing,

-The man, who was identified by Australian public broadcaster as Terence Kelly, will appear in Carnavon court on Thursday afternoon, the police statement adds.
+The man, who was identified by Australia’s public broadcaster as Terence Kelly, was charged with various offenses including “forcibly taking a child under 16.”

+He appeared in Carnavon court on Thursday afternoon, according to a police statement.

 Cleo Smith was found by police in the early hours of Wednesday morning in a locked house in Carnarvon, a town in the state of Western Australia, some 30 miles from the campsite where she was apparently abducted close to three weeks ago.

-Police said Cleo was found in a room in the house with the lights on, awake and playing with toys.
-Police are yet to interview the girl, but specialists have arrived in Carnarvon from Perth to do so.
+Her whereabouts had gripped Australia for several days as concern grew over her welfare.
+Police said Cleo was found in a room in the house with the lights on, awake and playing with toys; they are yet to interview the girl, but specialists have arrived in Carnarvon from Perth to do so.

+Before charging the suspect, police said they believed he acted alone and “spontaneously.”
+The man was arrested on Wednesday and had been taken to hospital after self-harming while in police custody, Western Australia Police said.

+Speaking to Perth radio station 6PR, Detective Superintendent Rod Wilde described the suspect’s injuries as “not life threatening.”
+He subsequently returned to a police station in Carnarvon and was cooperating with inquiries, Wilde told a later news conference.

 On Thursday, Western Australia Premier Mark McGowan said he met with Cleo and her family, describing her as “very well adjusted, considering (her ordeal).”